BazookaDeploy/Docs/Walktrough.rst

 Deployments
 -------------------------

 The second tab and one of the most used is the **Deployments** tab.
+In this tab you can see your last deployments.
+For each deployment the first column indicates its state while on the rest of the line you can see the application / Enviroment where the deploy is happening, the user who launched it and the relative time it started.

+By clicking on a deploy we can see its status in more detail.
+If the deploy is still running its status will be automatically refreshed every 10 seconds.

+On the top left corner a drop-down will allow you to view older deployments

 Enviroments
 ---------------------------